rajdeepbaru/525a1/cs609-autumn2024_25-/lab04-OpenFlow/README.md

 bash 01-tshark-install.sh
 ```
 >   [!NOTE]
->  Choose *yes* is colored as *red* when the following dialogue box appear.
+>  Make sure that *yes* is colored as *red* when the following dialogue box appear.
 To do so, use the *left-and-right* arrow key.

 <img src="../../.supporting-files/img03-yes-is-red.png" >